letanure/resend-cli/README.md

 Broadcast operations

 Options:
   -h, --help          display help for command

 Commands:
-  list        List all broadcasts
+  create|c [options]  Create a new broadcast to send to your audience list                List all broadcasts

 ```
 ### contacts